dekelIdo/workers-flights-app/README.md

 A modern Angular application for managing and viewing workers and their assigned flights.
 Built with Angular 17, RxJS, and a RESTful backend.

-You can visit it on - https://workers-flights-app.onrender.com (Pay attention that the deploy is working with Mock Data because the core and server problems)
+You can visit it on - https://workers-flights-app.onrender.com (Pay attention that the deploy is working with Mock Data, for real data need to implement ssr)

 <img width="937" alt="RESPONSIVE PAGES" src="https://github.com/user-attachments/assets/30c4b964-a35c-4cac-9673-1d2f67c0c478">